liftoffcli/liftoff/README.md

-      git                  Add default .gitignore and .gitattributes files. help                 Display global or [command] help documentation. releasewarnings      Treat all warnings as errors in release schemes. todo                 Add a build phase shell script that treats "TODO:" and "FIXME:" as warnings. warnings             Enable all warnings.
+      git                  Add default .gitignore and .gitattributes files. help                 Display global or [command] help documentation. releasewarnings      Treat all warnings as errors in release schemes. todo                 Add a build script to treat TODO and FIXME as warnings. warnings             Enable all warnings.

     Global Options: